 - Day 12 - Palace Hotel - Tokyo

 - Day 13 - Palace Hotel - Tokyo

 Optional Excursion to Nikko or Kamakura.

-Private transfer to the airport then day flight back to London.
+Private transfer to the airport then day flight home.

 - Mr David Wallace, North India